ibm-cloud-docs/activity-tracker/sqlquery.md

 Wen you run queries, you can specify a custom bucket to store results in.
 If your query does not specify one, the default one is used.
 {: note}

 ### Step 2.
-Getting information on the file that you want to query in COS
+Get information on the file that you want to query in COS
 {: #sqlquery_step3-2}

 Complete the following steps: